openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-device-manager.md

 ## enterpriseDeviceManager.enableAdmin

-enableAdmin(admin: Want, enterpriseInfo: EnterpriseInfo, type: AdminType): Promise\<boolean>
+enableAdmin(admin: Want, enterpriseInfo: EnterpriseInfo, type: AdminType, userId?: number): Promise\<boolean>

 Enables a device administrator application based on the specified bundle name and class name.
 This API uses a promise to return the result.